myshkin5/aws-musings/README.md

 ## Chaining Outputs to Inputs

 Several scripts will print out environment variables for use by subsequent scripts.
-Cut and paste these values into your shell so other scripts can use them as inputs.
+Cut and paste these values into your terminal session so other scripts can use them as inputs.
 You may also want to store the values somewhere safe depending on the lifecycle of your AWS artifacts.

 The following shows the output of the script to create a VPC and the subsequent invocation of the private infrastructure script:
 ```bash